ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 JusticeNode has created [an extention](https://github.com/justicenode/files_external_ipfs) for the popular self-hosted cloud service NextCloud.
 This integration allows users to use IPFS as external storage.

-### Deploy your GitHub website on IPFS
+### Deploy your website on IPFS

 [Fleek.co](https://fleek.co/) allows you to effortlessly build sites & apps on IPFS.
-The workflow is similar to that of Netlify: developers can link their GitHub project to Fleek and have it automatically built and deployed on IPFS whenever a change is made to a specific branch.
-Fleek also comes with ENS and domain name integration.
+The workflow is similar to that of Netlify: developers can link their website or webapp hosted on GitHub to Fleek and have it automatically built and deployed on IPFS whenever a change is made to a specific branch.
+Fleek also comes with Ethereum Name Service (ENS) and domain name integration, and plan to enable many more way to deploy soon: more Git providers, deploy via command line interface, drag & drop a folder, via API, etc.

 ### Ethereum and Solidity specific applications